jfullerton44/JSON-validation/README.md

 This project is hosted with docker.<br>
-To start the app in terminal run "docker-compose up -d --build" .<br>
+To start the app in terminal run "docker-compose up -d --build" <br>
-To stop the app run "docker-compose stop" .
+To stop the app run "docker-compose stop"

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).